 But the patterns of my actions were just repeating themselves.
 I started getting into fights.
-I got arrested on assault charges, got out on probation and was ordered to pay fines on a $10,000 hospital bill.
+I was arrested on assault charges, got out on probation and was ordered to pay fines on a $10,000 hospital bill.
 So I started hustling even harder.
 I met these two guys on campus who I thought were going to school there, but I soon learned that they were just posing as drug dealers in order to rob college kids.
 They were shady and didn’t have a lot to lose.
 People with nothing going for themselves can be very dangerous people.
 I went to meet one of them one morning to sell him some blow.
-As soon as I showed him the sack, he grabbed it and took off running like a crack head.
-I started chasing him but this guy was fast.
-I remember running after him, looking at his Nikes, thinking if only I had real shoes on.
+As soon as I showed him the sack, he grabbed it and took off running like a crackhead.
+I started chasing him, but this guy was fast.
+I remember running after him, looking at his Nikes, thinking if only I had shoes on.
 The sandals I was wearing had come off my feet.
 He started running from side to side and I gained on him.
 I finally got close enough to where I thought I could leap and grab him.
-As anyone who’s ever played football knows firsthand, when you’re chasing someone and jump for a tackle, you either get them or you eat it.
-I went for it, and I ate shit: my knees and elbows hit the pavement before my face did…but I had his ankle firmly within my grasp.
-We started fighting in the middle of the street.
+As anyone who’s ever played football or chased a crackhead knows firsthand, when you’re chasing someone and jump for a tackle, you either get them or you eat it.
+I went for it, and I ate shit: my knees and elbows hit the pavement before my face did.
+But somehow I'd gotten ahold of his ankle, and we started fighting in the middle of the street.
 By this time traffic had stopped in both directions and people were getting out of their cars.
-I was able to get ahold of the bag of coke, and as I tried to pull it out of his hands the bar rips open and the coke flies all over the street.
+I was able to get ahold of the bag of coke, and as I tried to pull it out of his hands the bag ripped open and the coke flew all over the street.
 This was bad, and so I just got the hell out of there.

-This would just be the beginning of an ongoing beef between me and this loser and his associates.
+There was something extremely wrong with this picture, but this would just be the beginning of an ongoing beef between me and this loser and his associates.
 My exciting and glamorous life was being consumed by chaos and paranoia once again.
 I started carrying a gun with me to school.
-There was something extremely wrong with this picture.
 Between me and my friend we had a whole arsenal: AKs, 45s, 22s.
 We just didn’t always have bullets, because every time we’d buy them we’d get drunk and just go shoot them around town for fun.
 We were idiots.
 The only legal gun we had was a 12-gauge Mosberg short barrel with a pistol grip.
 I loved that gun.
 I bought it brand new at a gun show for 250 bucks.
 I walked out of there right past a sheriff and thought to myself I can’t believe you’re letting me leave with this.

 We were constantly doing dumb shit that just seemed like fun at the time.
-One night we were at this club called Mount Zion.
-The crowd was mostly a bunch of dread heads with gold teeth.
-My friends cousin was with us that night: he was that guy at the party who’s always disappearing to the bathroom to snort coke he hadn’t paid you for and always wanted to borrow 20 bucks…we all know the type.
+One night we were at a club called Mount Zion.
+The crowd was mostly a bunch of dreadheads with gold teeth.
+My friend's cousin was with us that night; he was that guy at the party who’s always disappearing to the bathroom to snort coke he hadn’t paid you for and always wanted to borrow 20 bucks.
 But he was family.
 Well, after we’d been at the club for a while this guy had disappeared like usual and we ended up just leaving without him.
 When we got home there was a car in the driveway that we didn’t recognize.
-Through the window could see that this cuz had brought two shady characters back to the house to snort up my coke.
+Through the window we could see that he had brought two shady characters back to the house to snort up my coke.
 My friend had an idea: we had a couple pistols stored in a bench on the porch, wrapped in some rags.
 We would tie the rags on our faces and run up in there like we were going to rob the place.
 I’m not sure why we thought this was a good idea, but it was probably because we were fucked up.
 We didn’t even have bullets.
-My friend was a lot smaller than me: he wanted the Colt 45 and I got the tiny little 25 pea shooter.
-So we ran up in there and since my gun was so small I felt like I needed to add some dramatization.
-I jumped up not he table where they were sitting and stuck the gun right in their faces.
-The dread heads knew what time it was: they put their hands up and started emptying their pockets, and it was going so well I figured we might as well go ahead and rob them.
+My friend was a lot smaller than me; he wanted the .45 Colt and so I got the tiny little .25 pea shooter.
+We ran up in there and since my gun was so small I felt like I needed to add some dramatization.
+I jumped up on the table where they were sitting and stuck the gun right in their faces.
+The dreadheads knew what time it was, and they put their hands up and started emptying their pockets, and it was going so well I figured we might as well go ahead and rob them.
 So that’s what we did.
 Thinking back on it now, I realize how stupid it was and how badly it could have ended up.
 What if they were armed and shot at us?
 We didn’t even have any damn bullets.

-Toward the end of this wild time in my life, I met another girl I’d fall madly in love with once again.
+In the midst of this wild time, I met another girl and fell madly in love once again.
 She was a 21-year-old from Philadelphia, and I thought she was the hottest damn girl I’d ever met.
 We’d both come from similar dysfunctional childhoods, and maybe that’s why I was so drawn to her.
 Our relationship would end up being one of the most unhealthy co-dependent experience of my life; misery really does love company.
-We had been dating for a few months and just moved into a new townhouse together.
-A few weeks later, I was driving down the street to a gas station and got pulled over by an unmarked police Camaro.
-This was weird, I wasn’t speeding or anything.
+We dated for a few months before we moved into a new townhouse together.
+And then one day I was driving down the street to a gas station and got pulled over by an unmarked police Camaro.
+This was weird, since I wasn’t speeding or anything.
 The officer asked for my identification, which I provided—and then he asked me to step out of the car.
 He cuffed me as a large white van pulled up.
 The back doors opened and there was an entire swat team inside.
 I was fucked.
 They loaded me into the back of the van and drove to my house.
-They had a felony warrant for my arrest for 'sale of cocaine' and also a warrant for my house and car.
-I’d later find out that the warrant was on account of a sale I made almost nine months ago to an informant.
+They had a felony warrant for my arrest for sale of cocaine, along with warrants for my house and car.
+I’d later find out that this was all on account of a sale I'd made to an informant nine months previous.
 They'd been watching me for almost a year and trying to gather more evidence for a case against me.
 I'd actually been waiting for a large shipment to arrive that evening, so I got lucky when they came just a few hours early.
 But I was still off to jail again.
 They'd taken my money, but I gave my jewelry to my girlfriend to pawn, and then my friend sold the rest of the coke they hadn't found, so I made bail and was out a few days later.

 Now I was paranoid about selling drugs and getting another charge against me while I was out on bond.
 I got a job as an electrical helper, making $8.50 an hour.
 It wasn't enough money to wipe my ass with.
 I couldn't pay my bills.
 My relationship was hell because all my girlfriend and I did was fight about how broke we were.
 And I was going back to court soon.
 My first plea was six months jail and two years probation, but I turned it down.
 Looking back, I wish I'd have taken it; it was actually a good plea for the charges against me.
 It helped me to learn that sometimes your first plea is your best one.